twinnydotdev/twinny/docs/gateway.md

 | `PUT /settings` `{ baseUrl?, reviewAlias? }` | the host URL; the chat alias reviews use |
 | `PUT /app` `{ appId, privateKey }`, `DELETE /app`, `GET /app/repositories` | the GitHub App (GitHub only) |

+### Gitea, Forgejo and Bitbucket

+Two more forges on the same pull-request core, with the same page, reviews and events as GitHub and GitLab:

+- **Gitea / Forgejo** (also Codeberg, which runs Forgejo): set your instance's URL on the plugin page, then watch repositories with an access token (*Settings → Applications*, read access to repositories).
+  Statuses of the head commit and reviews are read from their own routes; a pull's changes from its `.diff`.
+- **Bitbucket** (Bitbucket Cloud): watch `workspace/repo-slug` with an app password given as `user:app-password` (sent as Basic auth) or an API token.
+Build statuses come from the head commit, approvals from the pull's participants.

+### Discord and Microsoft Teams

+The same notifier as Slack with the message shape each host takes:
+Discord gets an embed (title linked, colour by level) through a channel webhook (*Server settings → Integrations → Webhooks*); Teams gets an Adaptive Card, which both a Workflows "post to a channel when a webhook request is received" flow and the older Incoming Webhook connector accept.
+Routes, event catalogue, delivery log and secrecy of the URLs are as for Slack, under `/twinny/v1/admin/plugins/<discord|teams>/api/`.

 ### Backups

 The Backups plugin makes a nightly copy of what the gateway would miss: